Originally published December 2003 *Moved & Edited September 2017

 You will also notice that it is still perfectly adhered to the deck and the cleat and never let go of either despite its very low 10-20 PSI bond strength, when compared to some polyurethanes gelcoat destroying 700 +/- PSI adhesion.

-Because butyl can be softened with mineral spirits the one place I won’t use it is on fuel fills or fuel vents.
-If you normally clean your decks with potent solvents, doubtful, then just be careful around the butyl bedded hardware.
+Because Bed-It can be softened with mineral spirits the one place I won’t use it is on fuel fills or fuel vents.
+If you normally clean your decks with potent solvents, doubtful, then just be careful around the Bed-It bedded hardware.

 Here is a look at the below deck view of that cleat pictured above.